Meifeng1510/LuauDocs/LuauGarbageCollectorInDepth.md

      - **white1**: An object allocated in a previous GC cycle that is still considered unreachable.
      - **black**: An object that is reachable and fully processed.
      - **gray**: An object that is in the process of being marked and is yet to be fully scanned.
    - **Exclusive Bit Encoding**: All color bits are exclusive, meaning an object can only be marked as one of these states at any given time.
 Gray objects have all three bits unset, indicating they are still being processed.
-The "current" white bit is flipped during the atomic stage to differentiate between objects that were allocated in the previous cycle (`white1`) and those allocated in the current cycle (`white0`).
+The "current" white bit is flipped during the atomic stage to differentiate between objects that were allocated in the previous cycle and those allocated in the current cycle.
    - **Recoloring for Next Cycle**: During the sweep phase, objects that were marked as white in the previous mark phase are freed.
 Any other objects are recolored with the current white bit, preparing them for the next marking cycle.

 4. **Incremental Sweeping**